AlFoX/CuteReport-Docs/en/custom_application_example.md

 /* assign report core to our preview */ preview->setReportCore(reportCore);

-/* load report template from file and creating report object */ CuteReport::ReportInterface * reportObject = reportCore->loadReport("git:report.qtrp");
+/* loading report template from file and creating of report object */ CuteReport::ReportInterface * reportObject = reportCore->loadReport("git:report.qtrp");

 /* connect created report object to the preview */